mapmeld/mapplz-ruby/README.md

 mapplz.count('layer = ?', name_of_layer)
 ```

-## MapPLZ language
+## Databases

-You can make a map super quickly by using the MapPLZ language.
-A MapPLZ map
-can be described using as simply as this:
+You can store geodata in SQLite/Spatialite, Postgres/PostGIS, or MongoDB.

+MapPLZ simplifies geodata management and queries.

 ```
-map
-  marker
-    "The Statue of Liberty"
-    [40, -70]
-  plz
-plz
+# setting the database
+mapplz.set_db_type('postgis')

+# if a site uses ActiveRecord, the database will be detected automatically
 ```

-## MapPLZ and Databases

-You can store geodata in SQLite/Spatialite databases, or in Postgres/PostGIS
-databases, using a simplified MapPLZ API.

 ```
 # working with records